Meet Dr. Kambiz Saghaey, Director

 We believe the remarkable movement of God among Persian peoples comes with a responsibility.
 They must, in turn, organize their efforts to fulfill the demands of the Great Commission, especially in the unreached Muslim world.
 Healthy churches are the key to advancing the gospel throughout the Farsi-speaking world.
 Growing healthy churches begins with proper leadership development and that is where a theological training program is critical.

 As part of our Global Theological Initiatives, the Persian Leadership Development seeks to provide theological education to Persian church leaders in Farsi, the Persian mother tongue.
 This initiative is being led by Director Kambiz Saghaey.
-Mr. Saghaey is a current EdD student at SEBTS from the Middle East.
-He and his wife have served in several churches in different areas of the world.
+Dr. Saghaey and his wife are from Persia.
+They have served in several churches in different areas of the world.

 Why is the Persian Leadership Initiative necessary?
 This initiative provides theological education to Farsi-speaking church leaders.
 Southeastern’s Global Theological Initiatives is partnering with a ministry organization that is offering free online training in Farsi, which began in 2017.
 Additionally, the first-ever accredited theological Bachelor’s degree in Farsi was launched in 2019 and the first-ever accredited theological Master’s degree in Farsi was launched in 2022.